 There are over 3000 different types of viruses but not all are suitable for oncolysis(1).
 The oncolytic virus must be non-pathogenic and have an inherent tumor-specific killing capacity or otherwise be genetically modified with these characteristics.
 Currently, there is only one commercially available oncolytic virus on the two most important pharmaceutical markets (USA and Europe) T-VEC/Imlygic (for treatment of melanoma).

 Elicera develops two oncolytic immunotherapies, one of which (ELC-100/AdVince) currently is being tested in a clinical phase I/II-trial, sponsored by Uppsala University, in patients with neuroendocrine tumors (NET) and the other (ELC-201) representing a new generation of oncolytic virus with three combined mechanisms of action.
-ELC-201 will initially be developed for treatment of pancreatic cancer but given its mechanism of action, it theoretically works in all injectable solid tumors.
+ELC-201 is theoretically applicable for treatment of most types of tumors.

 Treatment with CAR T-cells is often referred to as "adoptive immunotherapy" and typically involves extracting, genetically modifying, and expanding the patient's own T-cells before injecting them back into the patient to find and kill cancer cells.
 The treatment involves using a chimeric antigen receptor (CAR) that is placed on the surface of a T-cell so that it recognizes antigen targets on the tumor cells and can then attack and kill the tumor cells.
 The first approved CAR T-cell treatments target CD19, a protein found on the cell surface of B-cell tumors and thus on lymphoma and leukemia cells that originate from the B-lymphocyte cell line.